Cost & Coverage

 Also, don’t discount what life insurance can do for you beyond just covering expenses.
 Maybe you want to leave an inheritance for your kids, or you want to leave money to a charity you support.
 You can leave your death benefit to basically anyone or anything, so even if you aren’t paying for your kids’ expenses anymore, you might want a life insurance policy to leave a financial bequeathment to them or to cover the estate taxes on property or other assets you are leaving behind.

 Everyone’s life insurance need will be different at different points in their lives, but the important thing to note is that your need will change over time.
 You just need to calculate (to the best of your abilities, of course) how your own needs will change.

-Some people assume that if one parent stays at home, that parent doesn’t need life insurance — after all, life insurance is meant to replace income, and by definition, stay-at-home parents don’t make an income.
+Some people assume that only the primary breadwinner needs life insurance.
+After all, life insurance is meant to replace income, and stay-at-home parents don’t make an income.

 But even parents whose income is non-essential for the family perform labor that would likely have to outsourced if they weren't around to do it.
 From housekeeping to childcare to budgetting, the labor performed by parents is expensive to replace.
 How much would it cost to hire a childcare provider or housekeeper to do that work if that parent were to die?